 Because there’s a very good chance you have an email newsletter list or maybe a certain number of organic visits to your site.

-Maybe it’s connections that you have on Linkedin or other social media channels that you aren’t taking advantage of.
+Maybe it’s the connections that you have on LinkedIn or other social media channels that you aren’t taking advantage of.

 They know you, they’re on your newsletter, and they trust you already on some level.

-The reason why we suggest reaching out to a prospect on LinkedIn is because it might be easier to hop on a sales call with them if you send them an ultra-personalized message.
+The reason why we suggest reaching out to a prospect on LinkedIn is that it might be easier to hop on a sales call with them if you send them an ultra-personalized message.

 Spend some time thinking about how you can get more of your MQLs to become sales-qualified leads.

-This means connecting with people who can refer you business.
+This means connecting with people who can refer your business.

-Do you have a good referral campaign in place?
+Do you have good referral campaign strategies in place?

 If not, you should create one.